narutosstudent/javascript-ast/README.md

 ## Syntactic Analysis

 This is the second step.
 It's also often called parsing.
 The goal is to take a list of tokens and turn it into an abstract syntax tree (AST).
 An AST is a tree representation of the source code.
 It's a data structure that is easier to work with than the raw source code.

+# Learnings

+## Tokenizer and Parsing logic

+When tokenizing a string, the output is an array of token objects.
+Each token object represents a meaningful unit of code (like a keyword, identifier, literal, etc.).
+The parsing logic then uses this array of tokens to understand the structure of the code.

+**Token Boundaries:** The tokenizer determines where one token ends, and another begins, often based on whitespace, punctuation, or specific character patterns.

+In this project we'll imagine `;` as the token boundary.
+So the parser will know that a new statement begins after a `;`.